Gaining Weight on Vegan Diet Plans 10 Tips for Athletes

 Gaining Weight on Vegan Diet Plans

-You are now set with a variety of ideas for gaining weight when following a vegan diet.
 For additional plant-based sports nutrition information, check out my blog: 9 Most Important Vegan Pantry Staples for Athletes.

 About the Author

-Mandy is a Sports Dietitian Nutritionist in the San Antonio, TX area.
+Mandy Tyler is a Sports Dietitian Nutritionist in the San Antonio, TX area.
 She is a Registered and Licensed Dietitian, a Board-Certified Specialist in Sports Dietetics, a Licensed Athletic Trainer, and is a Certified Exercise Physiologist through the American College of Sports Medicine.
-Mandy believes the key to reaching one’s full potential, both in everyday life and in sports performance, relies on a healthy nutritional foundation.
-Learn more about the work Mandy does here.
+Mandy has experience working with athletes at the high school, collegiate, and professional levels.
+She believes the key to reaching one’s full potential, both in everyday life and in sports performance, relies on a healthy nutritional foundation.

 Scroll to Top